themeum/qubely/readme.txt

 * Font Awesome 5 Icons and line icons
 * Custom CSS

-> Want to know all the latest news and be part of the Qubely community?
-Join our Facebook Qubely Community group! [https://www.facebook.com/groups/qubely/](https://www.facebook.com/groups/qubely/)
+Want to know all the latest news and be part of the Qubely community?
+[Join our Facebook group](https://www.facebook.com/groups/qubely/)!

-= ADVANCED GUTENBERG BLOCKS INSIDE QUBELY =
+## ADVANCED GUTENBERG BLOCKS INSIDE QUBELY

 Qubely adds numerous custom Gutenberg blocks to the Gutenberg block editor and takes Gutenberg editor to the next level.
 The available custom advanced Gutenberg blocks inside Qubely are: